oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/BaseEndpoint.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/api/src/main/scala/org/oxygenium/api/BaseEndpoint.scala)

-This code defines a trait called `BaseEndpoint` that provides a set of common functionality for building HTTP endpoints in the Alephium project.
+This code defines a trait called `BaseEndpoint` that provides a set of common functionality for building HTTP endpoints in the Oxygenium project.
 The trait defines several types and methods that can be used to create endpoints with or without an API key.

 The `BaseEndpoint` trait extends several other traits and imports several libraries, including `sttp`, `Tapir`, and `ScalaLogging`.
 The `sttp` library is used to define HTTP endpoints, while `Tapir` is used to define the structure of the request and response bodies. `ScalaLogging` is used for logging.